yasirkula/UnityIonicIntegration/README.md

 	}

 	openUnity() {
-		// it is possible to send a string message to Unity-side (optional) unityARCaller.launchAR("my message for Unity-side", this.uSuccessCallback, this.uFailedCallback );
+		// It is possible to send a string message to Unity-side (optional) unityARCaller.launchAR( "my message for Unity-side", this.uReturnedFromUnityCallback, this.uMessageReceivedFromUnityCallback );
 	}

+	sendMessageToUnity() {
+		// Send a message to Unity while Unity is still running unityARCaller.sendMessage( "Function name", "Optional parameter" );
+	}

-	uSuccessCallback = (param) => {
+	uReturnedFromUnityCallback = (param) => {
-		// param:String is the (optional) message received from Unity-side alert( param );
+		// param:String is the (optional) message returned from Unity-side alert( param );
 	};

-	uFailedCallback = (error) => {
+	uMessageReceivedFromUnityCallback = (message) => {
-		// should ignore this callback
+		// message:String is the message received from Unity-side
+		// If you call a UI-blocking function here like 'alert', subsequent messages from Unity
+		// will be queued by the OS and will only be received after returning to Ionic and
+		// unblocking the UI
+		console.log( "=========" + message + "=========" );
 	};
 }
 ```

-- All you have to do is call **openUnity()** function whenever you want to show Unity content and, (optionally) pass a String message to it.
-Upon returning from Unity to Ionic, **uSuccessCallback** is called with an (optional) String parameter *param* that is returned from the Unity-side
+- All you have to do is call `launchAR( parameter, onReturnedToIonicCallback, onMessageReceivedCallback )` function whenever you want to show Unity content.
+Here, *parameter* is the optional *String* parameter that is passed to Unity right after it is launched (see [Unity-side Setup](#unity-side-setup)).
+Upon returning to Ionic from Unity, **onReturnedToIonicCallback** is triggered with an (optional) *String* parameter *param* that is returned from the Unity-side

+- Unity and Ionic can keep communicating even while Unity view/activity is active.
+You can call a function on Unity-side from Ionic using the `unityARCaller.sendMessage( "Function name", "Optional parameter" );` function and, if you want, send a message back to Ionic (see [Unity-side Setup](#unity-side-setup)) that triggers **onMessageReceivedCallback**

 **NOTE:** On Android platform, if device runs out of memory while running the Unity activity, the Ionic activity is stopped and then automatically restarted by Android OS upon returning to Ionic from Unity.
 In that case, unfortunately, uSuccessCallback can not be called.

 ## Unity-side Setup
-- Import **IonicComms.cs** script (available in this git repo) into your project
+- Import **IonicComms.cs** script (available in this git repo) into your project (you don't have to attach this script to any GameObject)
-- In the first scene of your game, create an empty GameObject called **IonicComms** and add the IonicComms script as component
-- If you pass a String message from Ionic to Unity, it will be available in the **OnMessageReceivedFromIonic** function
+- If you had passed a String message from Ionic to Unity in **launchAR** function, it will be available in the **OnMessageReceivedFromIonic** function
+- You can call functions that you define inside *IonicComms.cs* from Ionic with **sendMessage** function.
+Although the parameter passed to sendMessage is optional, your C# function must have the following signature: `public void FunctionName( string message );`
+- You can send messages from Unity to Ionic runtime using `IonicComms.SendMessageToIonic( "my message" )`
-- When you want to return to Ionic from Unity-side, just call **IonicComms.FinishActivity()** function (or, optionally, **IonicComms.FinishActivity( "message to Ionic" )** to send a message back)
+- When you want to return to Ionic from Unity-side, just call `IonicComms.FinishActivity()` function (or, optionally, `IonicComms.FinishActivity( "return value" )` to send back a return value)
 - **SO, DO NOT USE Application.Quit() ANYMORE!**
 - *for Vuforia users:* disable *Auto Graphics API* in Player Settings and remove everything but **OpenGLES2**
 - *for Android:* open **Build Settings** and set **Build System** to **Gradle (New)**.
 Then, select the **Export Project** option and click **Export** button to export your Unity project as a Gradle project to an empty folder